.NET

 Tail Sampling

-defines the decision to sample a trace after the completion of all the spans in a request.
-By default, this configuration collects all traces that have a span that was completed with an error, all traces that are slower than 1000 ms, and 10% of the rest of the traces.
+defines which traces to sample after all spans in a request are completed.
+By default, it collects all traces with an error span, traces slower than 1000 ms, and 10% of all other traces.

-You can add more policy configurations to the processor.
-For more on this, refer to OpenTelemetry Documentation.
+Additional policy configurations can be added to the processor.
+For more details, refer to the OpenTelemetry Documentation.

 The configurable parameters in the Logz.io default configuration are: